Appending to Archives

 When you append to an archive:

-- New files are compressed as a new folder (block)
+- The new files are compressed into it as well

 Append Options